What are Zero-Click Searches?

 Why do we have zero-click searches?

-Improving user experience
+Better user experience

-Do zero-search results have drawbacks?
+Do zero-search results have downsides?

-Reduced website traffic and CTR
+Less website traffic

-For example, if a user searches for "how to tie a tie" and sees a quick answer with step-by-step instructions directly on the SERP, they may not feel the need to click through to a website that also provides instructions.
+For example, if searching "how to tie a tie" and seeing step-by-step instructions right on the search page, the user likely won't click through to a website with those same instructions.

 Limited information for complex queries